GSA/fpki-guides/pages/fpki_truststores.md

 {% include alert-info.html content="Google Chrome uses the underlying trust library of the operating system on Windows or Apple OS X systems.
 Linux-based systems distribute the Mozilla NSS Library which may be modified by each version of Linux." %}

-{% include alert-info.html content="In Microsoft, the Federal Common Policy CA is called, "U.S. Government Common Policy." %}
+{% include alert-info.html content="In Microsoft, the Federal Common Policy CA is called: U.S. Government Common Policy." %}

 ### How do I set dynamic path validation for the trust store in Windows operating systems?